freedesktop/amd-umr/doc/sphinx/source/register_access.rst

 	umr -O many --read *.uvd6.GATE

-Will read and print out any regsiter with the word 'GATE' contained in the register name in the uvd6 IP block.
+Will read and print out any register with the word 'GATE' contained in the register name in the uvd6 IP block.

 --------------------------